-When you put that pig in a bowling alley, viewers are likely scratching their heads wondering what in the world was FanDuel Sportsbook thinking when they put this advertising campaign together.
+When you put that pig in a bowling alley, viewers will likely be scratching their heads, wondering what in the world FanDuel Sportsbook was thinking when it put this advertising campaign together.

 Even a talking gecko selling GEICO insurance makes some sorta sense.

 At the same time, the pig commercial was a genius move by FanDuel.
 How, you ask?
-Well, we are still talking about the TV ad that aired in 2019.
+Well, we are still talking about a TV ad that aired in 2019.

 3. DraftKings Sportsbook + Golden Ticket

 A little more than two years ago, DraftKings Sportsbook made NJ sports betting history by becoming the first mobile app to launch outside Nevada.

 The Boston-based company even landed the services of NBA Hall-of-Famer and TNT personality Charles Barkley for some of its early commercials.